dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/workspace/onDidChangeWorkspaceFolders.md

 # onDidChangeWorkspaceFolders

-> Supported from HBuilderX 2.7.10+ version
+> Supported from HBuilderX 2.7.10+

 An event that is emitted when a workspace folder is added or removed.